Estate Planning Attorney

 If your plan includes only a will, but no trust, a power of attorney will generally be used to manage your affairs while you are alive and are incapacitated.
 A will does not take effect until your death.
 In a trust-based plan, the trustee of your trust can take over the management of trust assets in the event of your incapacity.
 In such cases, the power of attorney will be used for certain ancillary tasks as signing tax returns, communicating with companies.

 As previously stated, no one anticipates death, and no one relishes the thought of addressing death or anything associated with it.
 As an estate planning consultant in Riverside, I can provide you peace of mind that your affairs are in order, but I can also give the individuals who are the reason you're doing this in the first place — those who will survive you – some measure of comfort.

 The last thing you want to do is add to their anxiety by forcing them to navigate California's convoluted probate system.
-When the time comes, the Law Office of Kristine M. Borgia will work with your family and friends to keep them informed about what needs to be done, when it has to be done, and how things work.
+When the time comes, the Kristine M. Borgia Law Corporation will work with your family and friends to keep them informed about what needs to be done, when it has to be done, and how things work.